winitzki/scall/tutorial/programming_dhall.md

 Because of automatic parametricity, the second assumption is always satisfied as long as we are considering functions implemented in Dhall.

-The Yoneda identity shown above is called "covariant" because it assumes that `F` is a covariant functor.
+The Yoneda identity shown above requires `F` to be a covariant functor.
 There is a corresponding Yoneda identity for contrafunctors `C`:

 ```dhall
 C A ≅ ∀(B : Type) → (B → A) → C B
 ```

-The two Yoneda identities just shown apply to universally quantified function types of a specific form.
+The two Yoneda identities just shown will apply to universally quantified function types of a certain form.

-Similar type identities exist for existentially quantified types:
+Similar type identities exist for certain _existentially_ quantified types:

 ```dhall
 F B ≅ Exists (λ(A : Type) → { seed : F A, step : A → B })

 C B ≅ Exists (λ(A : Type) → { seed : C A, step : B → A })
 ```
+Here it is required that `F` be a covariant functor and `C` a contravariant functor ("contrafunctor").

 These type equivalences are sometimes called **co-Yoneda identities**.
 In a mathematical notation, they look like `F B ≅ ∃ A. (F A) × (A → B)` and `C B ≅ ∃ A. (C A) × (B → A)`.